draydeer/compromise/readme.md

 obj.all('a', 2, 'b', 2); // new Obj = {a: 2, b: 2}
 ```

-## Arr
+## ArrCompromise

-Arr provides immutable analogs of the common Array methods.
+ArrCompromise provides immutable analogs of the common Array methods.
 The result of calling some of these methods is a tuple with the reference to the new Arr and the result of operation.

 ```javascript
 let arr = Arr([0, 1, 2]);